jgobius/Pillar-II-TreeViewer/readme.md

 # Pillar II TreeViewer

 The Pillar II TreeViewer is a Python libary that converts an Excel file to an Excel output from which a treeview PivotTable can be created.
+An example Excel file can be found in this repository and is named 'dummy.xlsx'.

 ## Installation

 This package was created using Python 3.12.2

 1. Clone from github
-2. Create a virtual environment in the cloned directory:
+2. Create a virtual environment in the cloned directory

+    Windows:
     ```
+    python -m venv venv
+    ```

+    MacOs/Linux:
+    ```
     python3 -m venv venv
     ```
-3. Install the libraries:
+3. Install the libraries
     ```
     pip install -r requirements.txt
+    ```

+4. Activate the virtual environment

+    Windows:
+    ```
+    venv\scripts\activate
+    ```

+    MacOs/Linux:
+    ```
+    source venv/bin/activate
     ```

 ## Usage